TikTok is a video-sharing social networking service that enables users to make videos in different genres, such as dance and comedy.

 The difference between TikTok’s ad placements

-TikTok placements of the ads are options that enable businesses to reach their target audience effectively.
-These placements vary in terms of where the ads will appear on the app and how users will interact with them.
+TikTok ad placements are options that enable businesses to reach their target audience effectively.
+These placements vary in where the ads appear on the app and how users interact with them.
 The main TikTok ad placements include:

 - In-Feed ads: Skippable videos (up to 60 sec) shown in the “For You” feed.
 Users can like, share, or comment.